havelsan/rust-dev-env/devops/README.md

 5. Installing the "hello" rpm form the repository
   - Do the configureations shown in second part of the "step 4". (yum repository configurations)
-  - "dns install hello"
+  - "dnf install hello"

 6. Deleting package from the repository
   - You may delete the rpm packages from the web user interface :
-   * goto http://localhost:3000/rpm-test/-/packages (login using adm001 admin user)
+   * goto http://localhost:3000/rpm-test/-/packages (login using adm001 or cargo_test_access admin user)
    * click on the "hello" package
    * click on the "2.8-1" version,  on the right most panel.
    * click on the settings,  on the right most panel.